Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/S3 Governance Meeting.md

 	- What constraints do we need to set on how and when things will be done?

 ### Intention
-- Divergent: reflection on the big picture
+- Divergent segment: reflection on the big picture
-- Convergent: loose consensus on the domains projects fit into and the roles we play
+- Convergent segment: loose consensus on the domains projects fit into and the roles we play

 ### Verbal interactions
 - Listening stick